- Posted by admin

 - Pipes are often in danger of freezing in the winter and especially during winter storms.
 If you think your pipes are likely to freeze, keep your taps trickling a little to help prevent this.

-- Earlier this month, we encouraged everyone to participate in the “Change Your Clock, Change Your Batteries” campaign.
+- Earlier in November, we encouraged everyone to participate in the “Change Your Clock, Change Your Batteries” campaign.
 We advised our community to change the batteries of their smoke and carbon monoxide detectors when they adjusted their clocks for Daylight Saving Time.
 If you didn’t do so then, it’s vital to change your batteries now!
 Fires are much more common during winter storms when people use methods other than their furnaces to keep warm.

 - Do you have a fully-stocked first aid kit?
 If not, be sure to replenish it with plenty of Band-Aids, antiseptics, over-the-counter pain medication and anything else your family may need in an emergency.